Coca: In South America

 In the early 20th century, the Dutch colony of Java became a leading exporter of coca leaf.
 By 1912 shipments to Amsterdam, where the leaves were processed into cocaine, reached 1000 tons, overtaking the Peruvian export market.
 Apart from the years of the First World War, Java remained a greater exporter of coca than Peru until the end of the 1920s.
-Other colonial powers also tried to grow coca (including the British in India), but with the exception of the Japanese in Formosa, these were relatively unsuccessful.

-In recent times (2006), the governments of several South American countries, such as Peru, Bolivia and Venezuela, have defended and championed the traditional use of coca, as well as the modern uses of the leaf and its extracts in household products such as teas and toothpaste.
-The coca plant was also the inspiration for Bolivia's Coca Museum.
+The Japanese had significant success growing coca in Formosa, and other colonial powers made relatively unsuccessful attempts, including the British in India.

 Coca use by the Incas

 Ethnohistorical sources

 While many historians are in agreement that coca was a contributing factor to the daily life of the Inca, there are many different theories as to how this civilization came to adopt it as one of its staple crops and as a valued commodity.
 The Incas were able to accomplish significant things while stimulated by the effects of coca.
 The Incas did not have a graphical written language, but used the quipu, a fiber recording device.
 Spanish documents make it clear that coca was one of the most important elements of Inca culture.
 Coca was used in Inca feasts and religious rituals, among many other things.
 It was a driving factor in the labor efforts that Inca kings asked of their citizens, and also used to barter for other goods.
 Coca was vital to the Inca civilization and its culture.
 The Incas valued coca so much that they colonized tropical rain forests to the north and east of their capital in Cuzco so that they could increase and control their supply.
 The Incas colonized more humid regions because coca cannot grow above 2600 meters in elevation (coca is not frost-resistant).